 Giving Compass' Take:

-• Julia Freeland Fisher explains that low-income students face many disadvantages, not least among them is the social capital gap.
-These students do not have the same access to informal mentoring and opportunities that arise through networks that their wealthier peers benefit from.
+• Julia Freeland Fisher explains that low-income students are disadvantaged by the social capital gap.
+These students do not have the same access to mentoring and opportunities that arise through networks.

-• How can philanthropy support disadvantaged students close the social capital gap?
+• How can philanthropy support disadvantaged students and close the social capital gap?